kevin-ehab/Python-flag-quiz-game/README.md

 # 🌍 Flag Quiz Game

 A fun and interactive quiz game where players guess the country name based on a flag image.
-Built using Python, Tkinter, PIL, and pandas.
+Built using Python, glob, Tkinter, PIL, and pandas.

 ---